What are basic ordering ideas and how can they improve your mind mapping?

 “Basic ordering ideas help to shape, sculpt and construct mind maps enabling the mind to think in a naturally structured way… the primary ideas are in place so that secondary and tertiary ideas can follow quickly and easily to facilitate a harmonious thought structure.”

-The Buzans imply that if you don’t pay adequate attention to your BOIs, then you will probably end up with a poorly organized, hard to understand mind map.
+What does this mean? if you don’t pay adequate attention to your BOIs, then you will probably end up with a poorly organized, hard-to-understand mind map.
 Of course, this is more critical for a hand-written map where you’re stuck with your major topics wherever you wrote them on the page.
 Mind mapping software allows you to add, delete or edit your map’s topics at any time.
 Still, I think this is an important principle that you ought to be mindful of.
-I think that understanding and applying this concept to each mind map you create will ultimately make you a better visual mapper!
+Understanding and applying this concept to each mind map you create will ultimately make you a better visual mapper!